Bermuda

 Purpose Trusts

 The concept of the non-charitable purpose trust (commonly referred to simply as a purpose trust) satisfies two quite different needs: one, where the purposes of the trust or some of them do not meet the criteria for what is charitable under Bermuda law (for example, to further the cause of a political party or to promote a non-charitable ideology); the other, for use in commercial situations where one is looking to achieve insulation or bankruptcy remoteness and the trust performs the role of owner.
 Such a trust has no beneficiaries, only purposes, and has been successfully used (in the present context) in the formation and ownership of private trust companies.
-For more on this subject, please refer to our Guide to Trusts in Bermuda.
+For more on this subject, please refer to our Guide to Trusts in Bermuda and our Guide to Trusts in Bermuda.

 Characteristics of a Bermuda Purpose Trust